 Some adventures are more epic than others.
-Our yearly voyage to Saline Valley Hot Springs in Death Valley tends to rank pretty high on the epic scale.
+Our yearly voyage to family camping trip to Saline Valley Hot Springs in Death Valley tends to rank pretty high on the epic adventure scale.
 This year was no exception.

 I spent a lot of time driving, cooking, being a dad, and just kicking back and enjoying life.
 Somewhere in there I managed to take a few pictures.

 For more on our adventure, scroll to the bottom of this post.

 Packing a vehicle with food, water, sleeping and cooking infrastructure, and all other camping accoutrement for a week and a half trip into the desert with two small kids can be a little daunting.
 This year, Loretta and I had some kid help from her aunt and her sister which made the packing much easier.
 I started cooking about 2 weeks before we left, block froze several meals, and bought snacks and other food stuff for an army.
 We got under way in record time and with relative ease.
 The gravitational pull of one’s home can be awfully strong, but we somehow escaped its pull with our happy little circus of misfits.